echronos/echronos/CONTRIBUTING.md

 ## Further Contributions

-You picked the red pill.
-Good on you!

-Currently, the project does not use github to handle changes.
+Currently, the project does not use github pull requests and reviews to handle changes.
 We have a purely git-based work flow in place that is supported by custom tools.
 It revolves around task branches (similar to branches and pull requests on github) that have the following, common-sense life cycle: